indeskyz/Leap-EventTicketing/README.md

 - NHibernate is the chosen ORM for flexibility with advanced queries and mapping.
 - Redis is configured but not yet implemented (caching layer planned).
 - All services should be extensible with interfaces and base classes to support future growth.
+- Monetary Versions can be handled via the backend using simple conversion mappings to keep legacy columns in tact
+- Client Side will handle the restriction of `n` days to query by for Events (30, 90, 180, etc).
+This logic stays on the frontend as the server only cares about being able to paginate the request.

 ---